Important notice for International students:

 ADAC includes group work, written communications of technical system specifications and oral presentations in a team environment.

-After completing the core courses in Relational Database Design with SQL, Business Analysis and Systems Design and Data Warehouse Foundations for Business Intelligence, students then have a variety of Business Intelligence elective choices from SAP and Microsoft.
+After completing the core courses in Relational Database Design with SQL, Business Analysis and Systems Design and Data Warehouse Foundations for Business Intelligence, students then have a variety of Business Intelligence elective choices.

 Electives also include: Technical Presentations, UX/UI Development, IT Project Management, Performance Management and Evidence-based Decision Making.

 This program must be completed within 5 years.
-Students who only complete one course per term will take 5 years to finish this certificate.
-Those students who complete two courses per term may typically complete the ADAC program over 3 years.
+Students who only complete one course per term will take more than 5 years to finish this certificate.
+Those students who complete two (2) courses per term may typically complete the ADAC program in around 3 years.

 Please contact the department for course planning: firstname.lastname@example.org